Hanoi at a glance

 Address: 1 Trang Tien Street, Hoan Kiem District

 8. Hoa Lo Prison

-Hoa Lo Prison, also known with the name “Maison Central” was built in 1896 by the French to keep revolutionary soldiers against the colonial regime.
+Hoa Lo Prison, also known with the name “Maison Central” was built in 1896 by the French to kept revolutionary soldiers against the colonial regime.

 The total area of the former prison is more than 12.000 m2.
-However, today only 2.434m2 is kept for relic purpose, serving tourists who want to see and witness the scenery of the colonial prison.
-With its significant historical role, Hoa Lo Prison now becomes an exciting place to visit in Hanoi, attracting many domestic and foreign tourists.
-It is opened to everyone to visit with the extremely reasonable fare, just 30.000 VND/ person.
+However, today only 2.434 m2 is kept for relic purposes, served tourists who want to see and witness the scenery of the colonial prison.
+With its significant historical role, Hoa Lo Prison becomes an exciting place to visit in Hanoi, attracting many domestic and foreign tourists.
+It is opened to every day (8 am – 5 pm, 30.000 VND).